 The history of Britain’s love with oysters dates back to the first century when the Romans were drawn to the native varieties and sent them to Rome.
 In the 11th century, the Normans and King William also had a taste for oysters.
 However, it was during the 19th century, under Queen Victoria‘s reign, that oysters gained popularity among all social classes.

-Unfortunately, in the early 20th century, sewage dumping near oyster beds and viral outbreaks caused a decline in oyster consumption.
-The introduction of the Pacific variety in the 60s revived the oyster industry, but it became associated with luxury and was less accessible to the general public.
+However, unfortunately, in the early 20th century, sewage dumping near oyster beds and viral outbreaks caused a decline in oyster consumption.
+Thankfully, the introduction of the Pacific variety in the 1960´s revived the oyster industry.
+But, now less accessible to the general public, they became associated with luxury.

-Today, oysters are making a comeback, with various establishments bringing back the tradition of Victorian oyster bars.
-Native varieties like Fal, Maldon Rock, Guernsey, Loch Ryan*, Menai, and Whitstable are abundant and best enjoyed between September and April—a stellar way to taste British history at its most coastal.
+Today, oysters are really making a comeback, with various establishments bringing back the tradition of Victorian oyster bars.
+Native varieties like Fal, Maldon Rock, Guernsey, Loch Ryan*, Menai, and Whitstable are abundant and best enjoyed between September and April.

 *Fun fact: At one point, Julius Caesar himself allegedly wrote a letter claiming that Loch Ryan oysters from Dumfries in Scotland were the best in the world!